hausen8/AL_1105/README.md

 - ATTENTION: Please note that these settings may not match your hardware!
 Do not use any of these parameters or settings unless you know what you are doing.
 I am not responsible for any malfunctions or damages of your CNC machine!
 - All basic configuration is done in AL_1105.hal
 - AL1105_postgui.hal contains all connections to the pendand (Logitech F310 USB game controller), some buttons in a keyboard drawer and the pyVCP panel
-- Since many functions have multiple input options, AL_1105_postgui.hal is not sorted by input devices but by functions
+- Since many HAL components have multiple input options, AL_1105_postgui.hal is not sorted by input devices but by components
 - HAL components are used with names instead of numbers so that they easily can be identified

 **HARDWARE COMPONENTS**